-- Water bill for the supply line that flowed for no more than 32 hours was $225 instead of the normal $75/mo.
+- Water bill for the fresh water supply line (and/or reclaimed water leaks outside) that flowed for no more than 32 hours was $225 instead of the normal $75/mo.

 - Lock in your heating oil price during the summer.
 This helps oil companies to negotiate better rates and you won't have to worry about price fluctuations through the winter heating season.

 - Preventive maintenance will help your HVAC and hot water systems work more efficiently.
 You'll benefit with lower utility bills and extend the life of your home’s critical systems.

 - Use new technology to save money.
 For example, smart locks can send alerts to your phone in place of ADT’s monthly security bill.